 Never Give Perfumes as Gifts To…

-Have you heard of people with MCAD and MCAS (Mast Cell Activation Syndrome)?
+Have you heard of people with MCAS (Mast Cell Activation Syndrome)?
 They’re basically allergic to most of the world.
 Anything can trigger an anaphylaxis reaction, which can even lead to death.
 From reading blogs of people with MCAS over the years, I’ve learned that scents are one of the biggest triggers.
 It’s also one that’s almost unavoidable in public spaces.
 Being trapped in an elevator in a shroud of noxious perfume, or getting a deadly sniff of poison when you turn a street corner sounds like a scary way to live.

 Scents can also trigger flare ups in other chronic illnesses such as ME/CFS and migraines.
 Here is a list of some of my favourite advocates and their blogs, where they share their experiences with scents, and the horror they can bring: